interfax/contributor-instructions/README.md

 #### Documentation

-Each sample will be separately documented in a README.md file in its dedicated directory.
+The samples will be documented on the public website under a language-specific "Getting Started" document (e.g.[Getting started faxing from C#](https://www.interfax.net/en/dev/getting-started/csharp).
+The contributor needs to provide any language-specific instructions.

 #### Publishing destination